Stairlift Cost and Other FAQs

 In both cases, brand-name advertising or dealer showrooms, each strategy ultimately results in higher prices for the customer.

-In 2001, Ameriglide adopted a factory-direct business model: i.e., buying in volume from manufactures and then selling stairlifts directly to certified dealers and DIY’ers.
-This eliminated overhead costs such as engineering, manufacturing, marketing, franchise fees, inventory and distribution.
-In doing so, they can offer lower prices and achieve greater market share; plus, there’s no sales tax.
+In 2001, Ameriglide adopted a factory-direct business model: i.e., buying lifts in volume from major name-brand lift manufactures and rebranding them under their name.
+This eliminates overhead costs such as engineering, manufacturing, marketing, franchise fees, inventory and distribution.
+In doing so, Ameriglide can offer lower prices and achieve greater market share.
+For example, our Ameriglide RAVE2 stairlift is actually a Harmar Pinnacle SL600 that Harmar offers as carrying a life-time warranty!

 We normally serve a 40-mile radius emanating from the eastside of Cleveland’s that, includes the counties of Ashtabula, Cuyahoga, Geauga, Lake, plus the cities of Stow, Hudson and other nearby northern Summit county communities.